devmaximilian/devmaximilian/README.md

 ### Hi there 👋

-I'm a Software Engineer from Sweden that loves contributing to open source projects and sharing knowledge with others.
+I'm a pragmatic problem solver with a passion for all things technology related.
+Always eager to learn and exchange knowledge with others.
+Experienced in a broad set of technology related areas.

 <!--
 **devmaximilian/devmaximilian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.